Katsutami7moto/count-bitly-links/README.md

 Enter a link (or just press "Enter" to quit): https://bit.ly/3tkfIKW Number of clicks: 2

-Enter a link (or just press "Enter" to quit): https://dvmn.org/encyclopedi HTTP error: 404 Client Error: Not Found for url: https://dvmn.org/encyclopedi It is possible that your link contains a typo.

-Enter a link (or just press "Enter" to quit): https://dvmn.org/encyclopedi a HTTP error: 404 Client Error: Not Found for url: https://dvmn.org/encyclopedi%20a It is possible that your link contains a typo.
+Enter a link (or just press "Enter" to quit): : https://dvmn.org/encyclopedia HTTP error: 400 Client Error: Bad Request for url: https://api-ssl.bitly.com/v4/shorten It is possible that your link contains a typo.

-Enter a link (or just press "Enter" to quit): : https://dvmn.org/encyclopedia Other error: No connection adapters were found for ': https://dvmn.org/encyclopedia' If you don't know how to avoid this error, please, contact script's author.

 Enter a link (or just press "Enter" to quit): https://bit.ly/3tkfIKWW HTTP error: 404 Client Error: Not Found for url: https://api-ssl.bitly.com/v4/bitlinks/bit.ly/3tkfIKWW/clicks/summary?units=-1